hadronized/strongly-typed-thoughts.net/media/blog/cpp-constructors.md

 Even though that code seems pretty _harmless_, to me, it’s very easy to misuse C’s construction syntax.
 I will not explain exactly why here because we’re interested in C++, but you’ll understand what’s the problem by reading on.
-It relates to being possible to leave a state or part of a state undefined without having your compiler enforce that.
+It relates to being possible to leave a state or part of a state undefined without having your compiler prevent you from doing that.

 ## Hidden costs